kripikroli/dev_bitcoinminer/_posts/2011-05-27-price-over-difficulty-chart-2011-05-26.md

 featured:
 layout: post
 ---

-Price Over Difficulty to May 24
+<h2>Price Over Difficulty to May 24</h2>

-There is a pretty good correlation between price and difficulty when shown in log scale.
+<p>There is a pretty good correlation between price and difficulty when shown in log scale.<p>

-Price is down by about a third from a few weeks ago, when compared using the ratio of price over difficulty.
+<p>Price is down by about a third from a few weeks ago, when compared using the ratio of price over difficulty.<p>
-Previous Posts